Types of Septic Systems

 - Constructed Wetland System

 - Cluster / Community System

-A buried, watertight tank designated and constructed to receive and partially treat raw domestic sanitary wastewater.
+A septic tank is a buried, watertight tank designated and constructed to receive and partially treat raw domestic sanitary wastewater.
 Heavy solids settle to the bottom of the tank while greases and lighter solids float to the top.
 The solids stay in the tank while the wastewater is discharged to the drainfield for further treatment and dispersal.

-A decentralized wastewater treatment system consisting of a septic tank and a trench or bed subsurface wastewater infiltration system (drainfield).
+A conventional decentralized wastewater treatment system consists of a septic tank and a trench or bed subsurface wastewater infiltration system, known as a drainfield.
 A conventional septic system is typically installed at a single-family home or small business.

 The gravel/stone drainfield is a design that has existed for decades.
-The name refers to the construction of the drainfield.
-With this design, effluent is piped from the septic tank to a shallow underground trench of stone or gravel.
+The effluent is piped from the septic tank to a shallow underground trench of stone or gravel.
 A geofabric or similar material is then placed on top of the trench so sand, dirt, and other contaminants do not enter the clean stone.